 On February 26, 1844, the subject of the removal of the Lodge to Fitchburg was discussed.
 On May 24, 1844, a vote was taken on that important subject.
 The membership at that time was 31.
 The secretary prior to this meeting sent a notice to every member with information pertaining to the important matter that was to be acted upon.
 All present brothers, with the exception of one, voted for this move to Fitchburg.
 The last meeting of Aurora Lodge in Leominster, Massachusetts was on December 23, 1844.

 On March 14, 1845, Aurora Lodge moved to Fitchburg, MA.
-We met at several temporary sites in the city for about 26 years, including the exquisite Fitchburg Hotel on the upper common while the construction of the Fitchburg Savings Bank building on Main Street awaited completion.
+We met at several temporary sites in the city for about 26 years, including the exquisite Fitchburg Hotel on the upper common while the construction of the Fitchburg Savings Bank building on Main Street awaited completion in 1869.

 November 23 1871, The first meeting of Aurora Lodge In the new building.
 The 3rd and 4th floors of this new strong granite bank building which specifically built for Masonic use was active with brethren from all over.
 The Fraternity held meetings in the Bank Building for 92 years.

 Planning for new quarters began officially on September 15, 1954.